Hackelia

 Hackelia (stickseeds) is a genus of plants in the borage family, Boraginaceae.
-They are found in North America and southeast Asia.
-Of the approximately 40 species described, 10 are endemic to California.
+It includes 54 species found in North America, western South America, temperate Eurasia, and Australia.
+12 species are native to California.

 The genus was named after Josef Hackel, a Czech botanist.
 The common name, stickseed, refers to the tendency of the barbed nutlets to stick to animal fur.